BigWhaleLabs/dosu-invites-contract/README.md

 Wait for verification result

+9. Set base URI of the contract on etherscan (take base URI from the `dosu-invites-backend`)

 And you should be good to go!
 Feel free to fork and submit pull requests.

 ## Environment variables